-When your stomach and digestive system work well, you probably don’t even think about your digestive health.
+When your stomach and digestive system works smoothly, you probably don’t even think about your digestive health.
+It’s easy to take your gastrointestinal well-being for granted.
+But when trouble arises, the disruptive symptoms can grind your daily routine to a halt.

+Enter diverticulitis, a fiery affliction that takes root in your intestines.
+What ignites this condition, and how can you effectively navigate a diverticulitis flare-up?
 Diverticulitis is an infection or inflammation of small pouches in your intestines called diverticula.
 Not everyone has diverticula, but even if you do, they generally aren’t harmful.
-The only time diverticula become a problem is if they become inflamed and/or infected, as with diverticulitis.
+The only time diverticula become a problem is if they become inflamed or infected, as with diverticulitis.

 If you have a diverticulitis attack, you’ll likely experience one or more of these common symptoms: